Windows Backup Error Code 0x8078002a [Fixed]🏅

 Method 4: Try DISM or SFC Scans

-Step 1: Open Command Prompt by pressing Win + S and input Command Prompt.
+Step 1: Open Command Prompt by pressing Win + R and input cmd.

 Step 2: Input sfc /scannow and press Enter.